Zero raises $20 million from NEA and others for a credit card that works like debit – TechCrunch

 With Zerocard, the company does away with other credit card annoyances as well.

 Zerocard doesn’t charge annual fees like many traditional credit cards do.
 And Zero Checking doesn’t add any additional ATM fees beyond what the ATM owner charges.
-It also does away with foreign transaction fees, minimum balance fees, and overdraft fees — like many of today’s challenger banks.
+It also does away with foreign transaction fees, minimum balance fees and overdraft fees — like many of today’s challenger banks.

-Meanwhile, the Zero app is built with an eye towards what makes apps great.
+Meanwhile, the Zero app is built with an eye toward what makes apps great.

 Galen, who led product development for Zynga’s “Words with Friends” has experience in this department, while co-founder and COO Joel Washington previously co-founded car sales marketplace Shift.
-The executive team, combined, has backgrounds that include time at Affirm, Apple, Capital One, Dropbox, Google, Postmates, Silicon Valley Bank, Upgrade, and Wells Fargo.
+The executive team, combined, has backgrounds that include time at Affirm, Apple, Capital One, Dropbox, Google, Postmates, Silicon Valley Bank, Upgrade and Wells Fargo.

 Overall, Zero’s design feels clean and simple, compared to the cluttered and dated apps from traditional banks.
 It has smart features, too, like a detailed transaction view that shows the vendor’s logo and location on a map to make it easier to recognize purchases.

 “Zero creates an innovative debit-style experience, with an elegant design, and truly compelling rewards.
-It’s a fabulous banking experience,” said Hans Morris, Managing Partner of Nyca Partners and former President of Visa, Inc., in a statement.
+It’s a fabulous banking experience,” said Hans Morris, managing partner of Nyca Partners and former president of Visa, Inc., in a statement.
 “Few people understand how complex it is to launch either a credit card or a checking account program, and I believe Zero is the first U.S. startup to launch both,” he said.

 Zero launched in November 2018, but only to a small number of customers.
 Though officially open for business, it was functioning more like a public beta — though it didn’t call it that at the time.
 Meanwhile, its waitlist continued to grow.